 I think that it’s too early to say if this is a good approach or not.
 I see some redflags like, you can’t pick the loan originators & you can’t pick the loan period you want to invest the money for.
 You can’t even pick the interest rate or amount in each loan yourself, everything is done by there system.

 So for me I’m sticking to my own auto invest criterias that’s working like a sharm, and I will sell my loans on the secondary market if needed since there is so much action going on there now that’s not a problem.

-I have received a deal with Mintos that gives you a extra payout for 1% of all investments.
+Using affiliate links before you register to Mintos will give you an extra payout for 0,5% of all investments.
 This is within the first 90 days from your registration and pays out in 3 parts.

 So if you been with me so far in my Mintos review and dont have an account there yet.
 To get this extra payout you just have to sign up using this link to Mintos.
 Note that you will not get this extra payout if you sign up directly on Mintos.com